spidirman/ip-scanner/README.md

 # ip-info-scraper
-this is a little python script for scrap ip info
+this is a little python script for scan ip and get informations about this

+#creator:
+leloup_alpha#4534 / spidirman